quartx-analytics/calllogger/README.rst

 The monitoring frontend will then analyze the records and display them in a easy to view web interface.

 The currently supported phone systems are:

     * Siemens Hipath

 Support for new phone systems can be easily added through plugins.
-With the plugin system any system can be supported as long as the system as some sort of API or Serial Interface.
+With the plugin system any system can be supported as long as the system has some sort of API or Serial Interface.
 The documentation on how to create a plugin can be found here.